inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/hs-fiche-scenario-parcours-pro.en.md

 ---
-title: Teaching AI through Digital Creation
+title: Teaching AI through digital creation
-description: Introducing fundamental AI concepts through digital content creation
+description: Tools and teaching scenarios to introduce the fundamental concepts of AI
 ---

 The goal of this program is to introduce students to the fundamental concepts of artificial intelligence (AI) and generative AI, with a focus on practical use in creating digital content.